 - We are not yet posting advertisements for jobs (or posting resumes, for that matter).
 This is not to say we aren’t considering doing this, but like everything else, there’s complexity in the implementation.
 If you have questions about either of these, feel free to contact the editors directly, and we can talk.
 We also have educational promotional products for universities and private institutions.

 - Similarly, if you have events that you want to promote, talk to the editors.
-With the pandemic, we’re awash in virtual seminars and conference notifications, but they do have value to the community.
+We’re awash in virtual seminars and conference notifications, but they do have value to the community.

 - We occasionally do webinars and interviews, though in general this is likely to be something that we will handle directly.
 If you LIKE to interview others, either via video or digital print, please contact the editors.